-Being a single mom isn’t easy.
+Being a single mother isn’t easy.

 Getting Approved for a Mortgage on One Income

 Balancing a budget when you have little ones is very challenging for single parents.
-When it comes to applying for a home loan you will need to meet a certain debt to income ratio (DTI).
+When it comes to applying for a home loan, you will need to meet a certain debt-to-income ratio (DTI).

 Figure out how much home you can afford using our calculator.

 Many conventional loans require a high down payment of 10% – 20%.
 Coming up with this amount is difficult for anyone, much less a single mom.
 However, the Government has created loan programs that make it easier to qualify for a mortgage and require a low down payment.

-Another great benefit for FHA loans is that the down payment can be a gift from a friend or family member.
+Another excellent benefit for FHA loans is that the down payment can be a gift from a friend or family member.
 FHA loans allow 100% of the down payment amount to be gifted.
 You will just need a down payment gift letter for your loan officer.

 Down payment assistance for single mothers

 There are various Government and local down payment assistance and grant programs available to single mothers and first time home buyers.
 You can search for assistance programs on the HUD website.

 Best Home Loans for Single Moms

 These are the cheapest types of mortgages available.
 VA loans are available with down payment and no mortgage insurance required, saving borrowers thousands a year.

 Mortgage insurance on USDA loans is much cheaper than other types of mortgages, at just 0.35%.
 You will need to have at least a 640 credit score and buy a home in a USDA eligible location.